 The building formerly hosted social and artistic events, symphony concerts, and theater performances.
 Today, the Reduta is the home of the Slovak Philharmonic and is the principal venue for the Bratislava Music Festival, the chief Slovak festival of classical music.

-It also serves as the venue for the official ceremony of the inauguration of newly elected President of Slovakia.
+It also serves as the venue for the official ceremony of the inauguration of the newly elected President of Slovakia.

 Your next stop is Šafárikovo Square (5) which can be reached by heading south, then turning left onto Medená, turning right onto Tobrucká and then left onto Dobrovičova.
 You’ll be walking a distance of 600 m.